Man remanded in custody charged with Sophie Watson’s murder in Magherafelt

 Andrzej Pajaczkowski, 43, also of Ashgrove Park in Magherafelt, appeared before a district judge on Wednesday morning via video-link from the Serious Custody Suite at Musgrave PSNI station in Belfast.

-Bearded and wearing a grey custody tracksuit, he spoke briefly at the outset of the short hearing to confirm his name, date of birth, address and that he understood the charge against him.
+Bearded and wearing a grey custody tracksuit, the Polish national spoke briefly at the outset of the short hearing to confirm his name, date of birth, address and that he understood the charge against him.

 Magherafelt Magistrates’ Court, sitting in Londonderry courthouse, heard that the accused, who was assisted during the hearing by a Polish interpreter, had lived in Northern Ireland for the last 20 years.